iamzjk/MyStockTradingModel/README.md

 # MyStockTradingModel

 This is a stock trading model I created for personal use.
-It helped me made 27% profit in the first year.
-Still needs improve.

-The working python scripts are not shared.
+The working python scripts are not shared here.
 These notebook are just for presentation purpose.

 Contact me for more details
 Kun